soham4abc/postman-docs/src/pages/docs/collaborating-in-postman/public-workspaces.md

 <img alt="Join public workspace" src="https://assets.postman.com/postman-docs/join-public-workspace-from-overview-v8.jpg"/>

-Once you join the workspace, you can start creating collections, sending requests, visualizing your responses and even much more.
+Once you join the workspace, you can start creating collections, sending requests, visualizing your responses, and more.

 ## Leaving a public workspace

-To leave a public workspace, select the **...** on the right corner of the workspace overview and **Leave workspace**.
+To leave a public workspace, select the **...** on the right corner of the workspace overview > **Leave workspace**.
 Click **Leave** to finalize leaving the workspace.

 <img alt="Leave public workspace" src="https://assets.postman.com/postman-docs/leaving-public-workspace.jpg"/>